zentity-io/zentity/README.md

 #### Create an entity model

-Creates an entity model for a given `entity_type` and puts it in the `.entity-models` index.
+Creates an entity model for a given `entity_type` and puts it in the `.zentity-models` index.
 Returns an error if an entity model already exists for that `entity_type`.

 ```javascript